nglthu/situatedCo-inquiry/readMe.md

 # Design

-The design may contain potential bugs or unfavourable usuage to practice and server the core idea.
+The design may contain potential bugs or unfavorable usage to practice and serve the core idea.